keskival/costacoders.es/content/news/2023-04-02-interview.md

 ---
-title: "I was interviewd by Mika Isomaa"
+title: "I was interviewed by Mika Isomaa"
 date: 2023-04-02
 draft: false
 ---